xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 # verdant-prune (Work in progress)

-A small proof-of-concept application using :
+A full-scale proof-of-concept application using :
 * Node v5.1 with ES6 (server) and TypeScript(client)
-* Angular2 client,
+* Angular2 client
 * RESTFull API with access control using jwt,
 * data storage with mongodb